sabia-group/gensec/README.rst

    ∗list_of_tosrions, default = "auto"
    Specifies particular rotational angles.
 With auto - all the rotatblebonds will be sampled.
    ∗values, default = "random"
-   Specifies range of values for the torsional angles to be sampledin.
+   Specifies range of values for the torsional angles to be sampled in.
 – orientations, default = false
    Section for specification of rotational degree of freedom.
    ∗mode, default = false